 Siemens' New Headquarters Building, Munich, Germany

-Siemens has started construction of its new global headquarters in Munich, Germany, in 2013.
-The new building is being designed by Danish architecture firm Henning Larsen Architects.
+Siemens started construction of its new global headquarters in Munich, Germany, in 2013.
+The new building was designed by Danish architecture firm Henning Larsen Architects.

-The new headquarters building will replace Siemens' old headquarters established, in 1949 in Wittelsbacher Platz, Munich.
-The new building is being erected at the same site with the demolition of the existing building.
+The new headquarters building replaces Siemens' old headquarters established, in 1949 in Wittelsbacher Platz, Munich.
+The new building was erected at the same site with the demolition of the existing building.

 The construction of the new headquarters was announced in 2010, following which an open architectural competition was launched.

 Henning Larsen Architects won the competition in June 2011.
-The new headquarters building broke ground in July 2013.
-The project is expected to be completed in 2016.
+The new building broke ground in July 2013 and was opened in June 2016.

 Structure, design and facilities of Siemens' new headquarters

-The new Siemens headquarters building carries a green design that is well integrated with the adjoining building complexes.
-The new building is not only designed to provide an ideal work place for the employees, but is also comprised of plazas, courtyards and alleys for creating a new urban public space in Munich.
+The new Siemens headquarters carries a green design that is well integrated with the adjoining building complexes.
+The new building is not only designed to provide an ideal work place for the employees, but also comprises plazas, courtyards and alleys for creating a new urban public space in Munich.

 The building complex comprises of a central vertical structure attached with six rectangular, rounded volumes, which create six different courtyards.
 The atrium in the middle of the building complex is accessible from all sides.